the-overdriven/mw-enhanced/README.md

 ```
 </details>

-GMST Menu removes the necessity of juggling around with .esp plugins whose only purpose is to modify these variables.
+GMST Menu also removes the necessity of juggling around with .esp plugins whose only purpose is to modify these variables.

 ## I use up all my fatigue for moving around, so I have none left for fighting